Best Litter Box Accessories That Actually Make Cleaning Easier

 Are litter box liners worth using?

-Liners can make full cleanouts faster, but they don’t work for every cat.
+Liners can make full cleanouts faster, but they do not work for every cat.
 Some cats scratch or tear them, which makes them harder to use.

 They tend to work best in setups where quick litter changes are more important than long-term durability.